gmacario/wtf-docs/README.md

   - [ ] Prepare pitch https://github.com/gmacario/wtf-docs/issues/9
   - [X] Slide deck for the Hackaton - See https://github.com/neskov7/wtfweb

-* Assemble the pieces for the demo
+* Assemble the pieces for the final demo at the Hackaton
-*

   - [X] Prepare demo storyboard - See [demo](demo/)
   - [X] Bring up UDOO NEO with Android
   - [X] Connect IoTSemplice device
   - [ ] Test WtfApp on UDOO NEO (follow the storyboard)

 * Pitch at the end of the hackaton

+* ...

+* Profit!

 ### Sites